BESTenergytrade/simply/doc/source/matching_strategies.rst

 BEST Matching (found here: :ref:`best`)

-Below shows the internal steps when matching the orders from the example scenario using BEST matching.

-The tables below illustrates the matching of the :ref:`example_scenario`:
+The tables below illustrate the internal steps during the matching of the :ref:`example_scenario` using BEST matching:

 **Matching Cluster 0 (Initial Attempt):**